 The United Nations projects that more than two-thirds of the world’s population will inhabit urban areas by 2050.
-City-living will have a key and lasting influence on the new luxury mindset: Once defined by materialism and excess, the new luxury will prioritize access and flexibility in a globalized world.
+City-living will have a key and lasting influence on the new luxury mindset: Once defined by materialism and excess, the new luxury will prioritise access and flexibility in a globalised world.
 As people become ever more connected, the ability to live a streamlined and nomadic lifestyle—one in which the individual moves seamlessly from city to city—is a new essential for the luxury consumer.
 In response, compact spaces that embrace minimal design and multi-functionalism are increasingly desirable.
 Design is being refined to be perfectly sufficient rather than egregiously excessive.
 Meanwhile, as we spend more time at home, small spaces will need to become multi-functional and multi-modal, serving many different purposes at once, all in the same space.

 AXOR is exploring these considerations in its approach to Compact Luxury.
-While the solutions are many, one thing is clear: The new urban luxury is not measured only in square meters.
+While the solutions are many, one thing is clear: The new urban luxury is not measured only in square metres.
 It is conveyed by archetypal designs that endure, expressing one’s individuality while fulfilling the desire to live consciously, holistically, harmoniously.
 It is reflected in the quality of one’s private time, the satisfaction in performing one’s personal rituals, and the sense of well-being that ensues.